DavidVargasxyz/davidvargasxyz.github.io/content/writing/Caffeine is Destroying You.md

 This scenario may not have happened to you yet.
 But I guarantee it has happened to millions of people who have turned towards drugs to numb the pain.

-Caffeine kills people, tips people with deadly heart disease over the edge, plays a factor in road rage car accident, cause vitamin and mineral deficiencies, cardiac arrhythmia, perpetuates drug addiction, and much more.
+Caffeine kills people, tips people with deadly heart disease over the edge, plays a factor in road rage car accidents, causes vitamin and mineral deficiencies, cardiac arrhythmia, perpetuates drug addiction, and much more.

 It’s poison.